xerolinux/XeroSite/content/posts/distrowatch.md

 # Situation Update

-Since publishing this post, situation has been resolved. **XeroLinux** has been re-instated, links updated, and slowly getting back on the ladder.
-It was all thanks to one person from the **DistroWatch** team.
-I dunno if I should mention his name, but thanks nevertheless.
+Since this post originally went up, the situation's been sorted out. **XeroLinux** is back up and running, the links are fixed, and things are slowly getting back on track.
+Big shoutout to that one awesome person from the **DistroWatch** team who made this possible (I won't name names, but you know who you are—thank you!).

-I chose not to delete the post simply because parts of it remain to be true as some of my fellow Distro maintainers have told me recently and in the past.
-I am just updating you on recent events.
-Anyway if you want to help us climb the *Popularity Ladder* much faster and/or write a short review you can do so [**Over Here**](https://distrowatch.com/table.php?distribution=xero).
+I decided to leave this post up because, honestly, some parts are still relevant.
+Other distro maintainers have shared similar experiences with me, both recently and in the past.
+Just wanted to keep you all in the loop about what's happened since.

+If you want to help us climb the *popularity ladder* quicker or maybe even write a quick review, you can do that [**right here**](https://distrowatch.com/table.php?distribution=xero).

-But please do not use this site as the defacto place for *Popularity Measure*.
-That site just lists Distros by download and view counts not by how many users actually use it.
-Nobody knows if reviewers are actually using the distro they reviewed or not, or how long they used it for before revieweing it.
+But just a heads up, don’t treat **DistroWatch** as the ultimate measure of popularity.
+That site mainly sorts distros by downloads and page views, not by actual user numbers.
+Plus, nobody really knows if the reviewers actually use the distro for any meaningful amount of time before leaving a review.

-Finally be mindful of the information posted about each and every distro, some of it might be accurate, some of it not so much.
-Only by testing the distro yourself will you know the truth.
+And hey, always take the info about any distro (not just ours) with a pinch of salt.
+Some of it’s spot on, some... not so much.
+The only real way to know is to try it out yourself!

-Drop your thoughts about this mess in the comments.
-I’d love to hear what you think.
+Let me know what you think of all this in the comments, I’d really love to hear your thoughts.

 Thanks for reading ❤️‍🔥🙏